Ham Soup

 The nutritional information is an estimate and is per cup.
 There are approximately 10 cups in this recipe.

-I’m so happy you were able to make the best with the ham Kari!
-This was definitely a great choice for it, thanks so much for taking the time to leave a review!!💖
+Nice work Amanda, I’m so happy you enjoyed it!
+Thanks so much for taking the time to leave a review!!💖